 McDowell says `The first prophecy goes all the way back to Adam and Eve with the predicted and promised Divine Redeemer of Genesis 3:15-16'.
 Genesis 3:15-16 says - `I will put enmity between you and the woman and between your seed and her seed.
 He shall bruise your head and you shall bruise his heel.
 To the woman he said `I will greatly multiply your pain in childbearing.
 In pain you shall bring forth children, yet your desire shall be for your husband and he shall rule over you.'
 Has McDowell given us the wrong reference?
 I can find no prophecy here to a Divine Redeemer.

-"He shall bruise your head and you shall bruise his heel" clearly refers to the a messianic figure defeating the serpent, regarded as evil's vessel - for a "bruise" to the head (also adequately expressed as "crushing blow") is a fatal blow.
+"He shall bruise your head and you shall bruise his heel" is taken to refer to the a messianic figure defeating the serpent, regarded as evil's vessel - for a "bruise" to the head (also adequately expressed as "crushing blow") is a fatal blow.
 Had Carr read McDowell's 9th chapter, he would have seen that this verse was interpreted by rabbis as Messianic quite a long time ago.

 McDowell also quotes Numbers 12:6-8.
 Numbers 12, supposedly written by Moses, says that `Moses was very humble, more humble than anyone else on the face of the earth' (NIV translation) and then goes on to say that Moses was a very special servant and prophet of God.
 Does this sound like the writings of the most humble man in the world?